Binary Number Calculator

 How to use the binary calculator?

-Above the numeric panel we have the history of operations.
-In it, the operations performed will be stored for later viewing, this helps the user by keeping a visual history of what has already been done.
+• 1 - Operation History: Here, the performed operations will be stored for later viewing, helping the user keep a visual track of what has been done.

-What are binary numbers and how do they work?
+What are binary numbers, how do they work, and what is their origin?

 Basic operations with binary numbers